We celebrate Black History Month by recognizing the history, achievements, and influence of the Black community.

 2:00 PM - Meet in front of the Denton Civic Center

-Curator Kim Cupit will lead the walking tour through Quakertown Park
+Curator Kim Cupit will lead the walking tour through Quakertown Park.
+Comfortable shoes are encouraged.

 Historical Sites and Art